PhiCtl/ShootingStars/Linear_solvers/README.md

 The available tests are: `test_Vector`, `test_nonItSol`, `test_Matrix`, `test_interface`, `test_ItSol`.

 ### Create the doxygen documentation
-The command `doxygen` should be run in the main folder `Linear_solvers\`.
+The command `doxygen` should be run in the main folder `Linear_solvers/`.
 The created html documentation can be found under `doc\html\index.htlm`.

 ## Folders hierarchy
-In general, our project is inside the main folder `Linear_Solvers` which it has been developed in the following subfolders:
+In general, our project is inside the main folder `Linear_Solvers/` which it has been developed in the following subfolders:

 ```bash
 ├── Solutions